hortonworks/data-tutorials/tutorials/cda/analyze-iot-weather-station-data-via-connected-data-architecture/tutorial-2.md

 Restart NiFi from Ambari with the **orange restart button** for the changes to take effect.

-### 5.2: Add GeoLite2 database to HDF Sandbox CentOS
+### 5.2: Add GeoLite2 database to CDF Sandbox CentOS

-Add the GeoLite2 to HDF Sandbox CentOS, which is a database filled with Public IP Addresses mapped to geographic insights.
+Add the GeoLite2 to CDF Sandbox CentOS, which is a database filled with Public IP Addresses mapped to geographic insights.

 1\.
 Access HDF Web Shell Client at http://sandbox-hdf.hortonworks.com:4200.
 User/Password is `root/hadoop`.